Peterpiotr/siguren-documentation/docs/source/operation/recovery/manual-service-brake-motosuiveur-backup.rst

 Second operator is required to control main hoist brake.

 .. note::
-  MotoSuiveur® System power should be switched off in control cabinet.
+  MotoSuiveur® System power should be switched off in MS Control Cabinet.

   Each of the two operators can stop the operation: the first operator by closing the service brake, the second operator by stopping the rotation of MS Unit.